Wealthify doesn't support your browser

 Ethical funds can either be active or passive.
 If they’re actively-managed, you’ll have a fund manager constantly monitoring what companies are doing to make sure that they maintain high ethical standards.
 But more importantly, these fund managers can push for change.
 How do they get to do this?
 If a fund has got a reasonably sized company shareholding, fund managers can use their shareholder voting power to influence and engage in a dialogue with the board of directors.
 This allows them to influence ESG policies, as well as the overall strategic direction.
 Since actively-managed funds involve a great amount of work, they tend to cost a bit more compared to other types of funds.
 Passive ethical funds, on the other hand, are quite cheap, but there’s less likely to be resource to dig into company’s credentials and carefully consider each investment on its merits – instead they use a rigid scoring system that looks at things in black and white.

 Investing in ethical funds is easier than you might think.
 You can either go directly to a fund provider, like Edentree or Royal London, or you can opt for a robo-investing platform that’ll do all the hard work for you, from picking the ethical funds to adjusting your investment plan if needed.
 At Wealthify, we offer ethical plans that can contain up to 20 active funds carrying out negative and positive screenings.
-Find out what’s in our ethical plans here: https://www.wealthify.com/blog/what-s-really-in-an-ethical-investment-portfolio
+Find out what’s in our ethical plans here: What's really in an ethical investment portfolio?

 And if you’ve any questions feel free to contact our customer service team!